 Cheese is considered generally safe and nutritious.
 However, food borne illnesses have also been linked to its consumption in many countries (Choi et al., 2016).
-During pregnancy, which among the many types of cheese are safe to eat?

 Among the many various types of cheese, hard cheeses are considered safe to consume during pregnancy.
-This includes parmesan cheese.
-Its low moisture content blocks the ability for bacteria like Listeria to thrive and cause an infection.
+This includes parmesan cheese; Its low moisture content blocks the ability for bacteria like Listeria to thrive and cause an infection.

 Benefits of Eating Cheese